Evert Kroes

 Evert Hubertus Kroes (born 4 May 1950) is a retired Dutch rower.
 He competed in the coxed four event at the 1972 and 1976 Summer Olympics and finished in seventh and tenth place, respectively.
+In 2023, a rare video of Kroes playing in the 1976 summer olympics resurfaced alongside Adrie Klem, Martin Baltus, Gert Jan van Woudenberg and Jos Ruijs.